electronstudio/raylib-python-cffi/README.md

 ## MacOS

+Binaries require:
+ * arm64 MacOS 14
-Binaries require arm64 MacOS 13 or x64 MacOS 12 or newer.
+ * x64 MacOS 12, or newer.

 Older MacOS requires building from source but this is usually simple: